JannethAmaya/angular2-intro/README.md

 ```
 **remember to add MenonesComponent to AppComponent** now you know how to do that!

-OK, so far so good, no its time to make our routes work! to be able to move from one component to another.
+OK, so far so good, now its time to make our routes work! to be able to move from one component to another.

 ## Adding app.routes.ts
 Create a new typescript file inside app folder and name it app.routes.ts and add the following: